balanced-dev/yuzu-docs/docs/definition/markup.md

     ...
 </section>
 ```
-This enables us to clearly separate styling as much as possible, without having to know the root class the block is using from the parent block, doesn't require extra markup, doesn't require the delivery side to pass us properties so that the block knows its context and uses BEM's modifier concept.
+This enables us to cleanly separate styling as much as possible, without having to know the root class the block is using from the parent block, it doesn't require extra markup, doesn't need the delivery side to pass us properties so that the block knows its context, and uses BEM's modifier concept.
 This all makes for the best solution we could envisage and works very well for us!

 ?> Please note that as `modPartial` returns HTML it is necessary to not escape the helper's output (i.e. use triple braces: `{{{}}}`)